 3. Keep the Big Picture in Mind

 When you’re trying to keep up with a crushing content marketing calendar, you can get too focused on just getting the next blog post or video out, without knowing its place in the overall structure of your nonprofit’s strategy.
-This is a big mistake, because you are losing the ability to make content as impactful as possible.
+This is a big mistake because you are losing the ability to make the content as impactful as possible.